Your quick and easy DIY guide to barking solutions

 Many local authorities use a vague guideline of;-

-In behavioural terms, even if a dog barks for six minutes in an hour, it is still excessive and the dog’s behaviour needs attention.
+In behavioural terms, if a dog barks for six minutes in an hour, that’s excessive and the dog’s behaviour needs attention.

 For my clients I set a limit of:-